Re-Coding-Algorithmic-Culture/r-calc.net/pages/Social_distancing/Social_distancing.md

 ---
 layout: layouts/blob
 title: "Social Distancing"
-author:
+author: Elisabeth Tuider, Tom Fixer, Eunice Njoki and Pinar Tuzcu
-icon: nails
+icon: alien
-iconlabel: 'Icon, purple fingers getting their nails done.'
+iconlabel: 'Alien, uncheerful.'
 ---

 ![A rectangle in orange-pink gradient color, placed on it are a draggable file named ‘On Circlusion - Bini Adamczak’, an embedded youtube video entitled  'Turning a Sphere Inside Out,' a written text in bold saying ‘On Being Turned Off.
 An Un_timely Lab the re:coding algorithmic culture research project’ and  text underneath saying '20 – 27 April 2020.
 Through a_synchronous meetings (gatherings) we will practice story-telling, go for a walk in between different times, encounter unknown matters, and speculate on staying not-healthy.'](/img/being-turned-off-screenshot.png)